 If you've not been exposed to soaring or a club of this type you might wonder what we are and do.
-The Chairman of the Soaring Society of America, Ken Sorenson, wrote the following in the December 2018 issue of Soaring magazine.
+A past Chairman of the Soaring Society of America, Ken Sorenson, wrote the following in the December 2018 issue of Soaring magazine.
 Ken lays out the varied reasons one joins and enjoys being in a soaring club:

 Why would you want to take up soaring?
 Are you nuts – flying an airplane that doesn’t even have an engine?